"The first demand any work of any art makes upon us is surrender. Look. Listen. Receive." — C.S. Lewis1

 An Example: The Two Creation Stories in Genesis

 The language of the Genesis creation story has been interpreted in various ways over the centuries.
 The contemporary literalist reading of Genesis 1 and 2 is quite different than the interpretation of early church writers including Origen of Alexandria, St. Augustine of Hippo and St. Thomas Aquinas.
 Christian theologians have been open to the idea of an allegorical interpretation of Genesis 1 and 2 since long before evolutionary theory existed.

 The two different creation accounts in Genesis 1 and 2 set the precedent for readers to be openminded to truths that run deeper than historical accounts and to be wary of interpreting every word in a scientifically literal way.
-In Genesis 1, God creates the plants, marine animals, birds, land animals and then man and woman together (Genesis 1:1-2:3).
-In Genesis 2, however, God creates man first and then plants, land animals and birds and finally woman from Adam’s rib (Genesis 2:4-2:25).
+In Genesis 1, God creates the plants, marine animals, birds, land animals and then man and woman together (Gen. 1:1-2:3).
+In Genesis 2, however, God creates man first and then plants, land animals and birds and finally woman from Adam’s rib (Gen. 2:4-2:25).
 Clearly, the order of the creation differs in these two accounts.

 Discrepancies like this suggest that these passages are not to be interpreted historically or scientifically, but rather through a figurative, allegorical, and/or theological lens.
 Also, the fact that these two creation stories each clearly have numerous concepts in common with the extrabiblical texts of the ancient Near Eastern world, indicates that a simple historical and literal reading will miss how these stories functioned in the ancient world.